apache/www-site/content/dev/pmc.md

  and the LDAP committee group after the candidate accepts -- see the [detailed procedure](#newpmc).

 ### Maintain ASF records on the PMC roster ###
-Maintain info about your PMC composition in the SVN "committers" repository at [committee-info.txt](https://svn.apache.org/repos/private/committers/board/committee-info.txt) and keep it up-to-date; remember to update the LDAP committee  group as well.
+Maintain information about your PMC's composition in the SVN "committers" repository at [committee-info.txt](https://svn.apache.org/repos/private/committers/board/committee-info.txt) and keep it up-to-date.
+Remember to update the LDAP committee  group as well.

 Be aware of anything currently in incubation at [incubator.apache.org](https://incubator.apache.org).

-### Subscribe to the `board@` mailing list if desired ###
+### Subscribe to the `board@` mailing list if desired
 PMC Chairs are welcome to subscribe to the `board@` mailing list to stay aware of Foundation level issues that may affect their project.
-This used to be a requirement but the Board made it optional in June 2020.
-Note that `board@` is a privately archived mailing list, so **information from board@ must NOT be forwarded elsewhere**. ; however, as  officers of the ASF, PMC
+This used to be a requirement, but the Board made it optional in June 2020.
+Note that `board@` is a privately- archived mailing list, so **information from board@ must NOT be forwarded elsewhere**.
-Chairs are welcome to subscribe.

-### How To change your PMC's chair  {#newchair}
+### How to change your PMC's chair  {#newchair}

 If your PMC wishes to change their VP / Chair, typically you hold a vote or otherwise reach a consensus in the PMC about who the